vthriller/hdd-rs/README.md

 ### Prerequisites

-This crate can be build on Rust >= 1.21.
+This crate can be built on Rust >= 1.21.

 ### Building CLI tool